thomasWeise/aitoa/book/comparing/time/README.md

 - In many optimization processes, the steps included in an FE are the most time consuming ones.
 Then, the actual consumed runtime is proportional to the consumed FEs and "performing more FEs" roughly equals to "needing more runtime."
 - Measured FEs are something like an empirical, simplified version of algorithmic [time complexity](http://en.wikipedia.org/wiki/Time_complexity).
-They are inherently close to theoretical computer science.
+FEs are inherently close to theoretical computer science, roughly equivalent to "algorithm steps," which are the basis for [theoretical runtime analysis](http://en.wikipedia.org/wiki/Analysis_of_algorithms).
 For example, researchers who are good at Maths can go an derive things like bounds for the "expected number of FEs" to solve a problem for certain problems and certain algorithms.
 Doing this with clock time would neither be possible nor make sense.
 But with FEs, it can sometimes be possible to compare experimental with theoretical results.